-The plains irrigated by wadis and the rivers are the cultivated lands of the plain of Sous where the famed arganiers can be found; these trees are only found in this area, and are the origin of the famous and highly prized argan oil.
+The plains irrigated by wadis and the rivers are the cultivated lands of the plain of Sous where the famed organizers can be found; these trees are only found in this area and are the origin of the famous and highly prized argan oil.
 Commercial gardens and orchards shaded by date palms are located inside the oasis.

 The Moroccan subsoil is rich in mining resources such as phosphate, zinc, lead, manganese, iron, cobalt, copper, barite and silver.
 It also contains marble, gypsum, limestone and energy resources such as coal, barium, and a few oil wells.

-Three quarters of the world phosphate reserve is located in Morocco, the world’s leader in phosphate export, with an annual production of 3 millions tons.
-Morocco is also the number one lead exporter in Africa, and exports cobalt and barite as well.
+Three-quarters of the world phosphate reserve are located in Morocco, the world’s leader in phosphate export, with an annual production of 3 million tons.
+Morocco is also the number one lead exporter in Africa and exports cobalt and barite as well.